 What I mean here is that there must be a James who’d only like to maintain his diet organically with home-cooked food.
 There must also be a James who lives in the UK where you don’t ship, and a James whose body weight and type doesn’t qualify to take supplements.

 Thus, filtering your target audience from those who are likely to be potential and not is also essential.

 You can filter your target audience based on things like:

 You may add or remove a few demographics as per what your eCommerce target audience fits into.

 Creating a buyer persona might be difficult.
-I’d suggest you read Buyer Personas for eCommerce Boost – 5 Best Ways & 9 Top Secrets to getting a complete insight.
+I’d suggest you read Buyer Personas for eCommerce in our Blog section to get a complete insight.